 Who Do You Want to Love When You Grow Up?

 Over ten years ago, when my then-wife asked for a divorce, I never imagined the dating journey I would travel just trying to find love again, just trying to define “home” again.
 And ten years and counting and I’m still seeking.
-I’m failing a bit faster this time.
+I’m failing a bit faster these days.
 But I’m still dropping the ball somewhere.
 There are some red flags I’m not paying attention to.
 There are some catastrophic failures that I keep leaping into.

 Okay, that’s not fair.
 The last three relationships have not been catastrophic.
 If I can see them as educational, I can move past the shame and guilt that comes from being single again.
 Being single is not a failure.
 Becoming single again is a pause that gives you the opportunity to relearn the fundamentals of what makes you happy.
 And guess what?
 It’s not being with another person.
 That’s the cherry on top.